sds/haml-lint/lib/haml_lint/linter/README.md

   expression_three
 ```

-In general, large blocks of Ruby code in HAML templates are a smell, and this
+In general, large blocks of Ruby code in Haml templates are a smell, and this
 check serves to warn you of that.
 However, for the cases where having the code
 inline can improve readability, you can signal your intention by using a
 `:ruby` filter block instead.